belbis/scribe/README.md

 ## future

-allow for read as duplex stream?
+allow for read as duplex stream

+get devnull working on windows